Top 10 Cities With the Most Reverse Mortgages

 In addition to reverse and refinanced mortgages, there are several other ways to use your home to boost retirement savings or to raise money for other needs.
 Here is a list of some of the most common ways to use your home to raise money:

 - Mortgage refinancing

 - Home equity line of credit (HELOC)

 - Selling for cash

 Each of these options has its own pros and cons.
 It’s important to do your homework before using your home to raise money.
 However, if you are interested in selling your house to an off-market buyer, Sundae can help.
-At Sundae, we buy houses in any condition as is, and we’ll even provide up to a $10,000 cash advance to help you fund relocation or other expenses.
+At Sundae, we help homeowners sell houses in any condition as is, and you may be eligible to receive a $10,000 cash advance to help you fund relocation or other expenses.
 Contact Sundae today to learn more.

 Also consider: Is Your Home Your Secret Retirement Savings?